csrobins/eFRI_LiDAR_Handheld/README.md

 RELEASE NOTES: v black spruce build 14

 1. Various upates to the validator.
-2. Fix to allow for crown wdiths on some dead trees.
+2. Fix to allow for crown widths on some dead trees.

 RELEASE NOTES: v black spruce build 13